UU-Hydro/GLOFRIM/README.rst

 ====================

 This repository contains code of the global hydrologic model PCR-GLOBWB extended with Basic Model Interface (BMI) functionality, hereafter named PCR-BMI.
-The code is developed and applied with GLOFRIM, a globally applicable computational framework for integrated hydrological–hydrodynamic modelling HOCH2017_ HOCH2019_ GLOFRIMdoc_.
+The code is developed and applied with GLOFRIM, a globally applicable computational framework for integrated hydrological–hydrodynamic modelling (https://glofrim.readthedocs.io/).

 The default PCR-GLOBWB model *without* BMI functionality can be found here as Zenodo release (https://doi.org/10.5281/zenodo.595656).